TARGET SPECIES

 AWTA helped write a successful grant proposal for an electronic monitoring (EM) pilot project in the pollock mid-water trawl fisheries in the Bering Sea and Gulf of Alaska.

 Halibut and Salmon Excluders.
-Our members actively engage in research and development of halibut and salmon excluders, and while excluder devices are not required most GOA trawlers currently use them.
-Excluders are built into trawl nets and are designed based on different swimming characteristics of different species to exclude the unwanted fish.
-For example, halibut and chinook salmon are generally stronger swimmers than the target species, and excluder devices allow halibut and chinook to exit the trawl nets, thereby reducing Prohibited Species Catch (PSC).
+Our members actively engage in research and development of halibut and salmon excluders, and most GOA trawlers currently use them.
+Excluders are built into trawl nets and are designed based on different swimming characteristics of different species to exclude the non-target fish species.
+For example, halibut and chinook salmon are generally stronger swimmers than flounder and pollock, and excluder devices allow halibut and chinook to exit the trawl nets, thereby reducing Prohibited Species Catch (PSC).